opensafely/documentation/docs/getting-started.md

     You can use your GitHub account to login to Gitpod: click "Continue with GitHub".

-    A Gitpod workspace containing the Visual Studio code editor with a command-line interface "terminal" should then appear. **This may take a little bit longer the first time a workspace is started, perhaps 30 seconds to a minute.**
+    A Gitpod workspace containing the Visual Studio Code editor with a command-line interface "terminal" should then appear. **This may take a little bit longer the first time a workspace is started, perhaps 30 seconds to a minute.**